thansen0/fastllm.cpp/readme.md

 You will need to set up the config file in `./config/config.toml`.
 The config file will look something like this, I added `uuid`'s as API keys.
 If you don't want to use rate limiting on your service, simply don't add the `token_bucket_burst` and/or `token_bucket_rate` value and it will default to ignore them.

+`n_predict` is from llama.cpp, and refers to the context window of the model.
+This is limited by your GPU, so you may have to play around with the value.

 ```
 [server]
+n_predict = 24
 token_bucket_rate=10
 token_bucket_burst=10
 model_path="/home/username/Volumes/models/Llama-3.2-1B-Instruct-GGUF/Llama-3.2-1B-Instruct-Q6_K_L.gguf"